-It means we’ve been paid to subject the story you’re reading to rigorous scrutiny, no holds barred.
+It means we’ve subjected the story you’re reading to rigorous scrutiny, no holds barred.
 It means we’ve taken our time and care and were ultimately convinced.
 It means we think you will be, too.

 We aim to earn the trust of our clients and our readers with every case we consider.
 We are committed to publishing the truth, but where the facts are in dispute, we say so and publish only those stories we deem to be highly credible and worthy of the reader’s serious consideration.